mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/03.installation/10.basic-installation-modified-shop-2/default.en.md

 #  last_modified: true
 ---

+>>>>> The pre-integration of MailBeez didn't made it into Modified-Shop V2.0.0.0 - but it is planed for the next update.
+Until then please download <http://mailbeez-support.com/cloudfiles/modified-shop-2.00r6510-delta.zip> unzipp and merge with the  Modified-Shop V2.0.0.0 files.

 MailBeez is pre-integrated with **Modified-Shop V2.x** - please activate the MailBeez module through the store administration interface.